Are you new to West Coast Swing? Do you want to review the basics? Do you want to learn a new role? Then this is the class for you!

 - A photo ID to match identity with the vaccination record card.

-If you cannot produce these, you will not be allowed into the bootcamp or dance.
-Members who have attended a 2022 dance have their records on file.
+If you cannot produce these, you will not be allowed into the dance.
+Members who have attended a 2022-2023 dance have their records on file.

 Masks may be required at this event, depending on local risk level and public health guidelines.
-Dane County is bouncing back and forth between CDC risk levels as the factors vary each week, so it is currently difficult to predict far ahead of time what the requirements will be.
+Dane County sometimes bounces back and forth between CDC risk levels as the factors vary each week, so it can be difficult to predict far ahead of time what the requirements will be.
 MWCSC intends to always give at least 24 hours of time between when the CDC updates the risk level (Thursday evenings) and our events — for this workshop weekend, this means that the risk level in effect 2 days prior will be the official policy for the event.
-Current trends suggest that we will be in a pretty good place and masks will be optional.
+Current trends suggest that masks will be optional.

 Please see MWCSC’s COVID-19 policy for full details on these policies, including when MWCSC will and will not require face masks at events.